Quantifying the noise sensitivity of the Wasserstein metric for images: Theoretical contributions

-\section{Theoretical Contributions}
+\section{Theoretical contributions}

 Our main theoretical results are upper bounds in expectation on the effect that the noise has on the signed Wasserstein cost between images.
 To avoid boundary effects and simplify some of our analyses, we consider the pixel grid to have cyclic boundary conditions, i.e., the left–right and top–bottom edges wrap.
 With this choice, each pixel has the same number of neighbors.
 While the Wasserstein metric naturally extends to non-probability measures, it still requires that both measures have the same mass, as described in the previous subsection.
 A standard i.i.d.\ noise model comes with the need of rescaling the pictures, which we study in the following section.